• Recipes

 Chopping the Smoked Bacon on Chopping Board

-Chopped Bell Pepper
+Chopped Red Bell Pepper on Chopping Board

 Chopping Parsley on the Chopping Board

-Frying the Beacon and Vegetables
+Frying the Bacon and Vegetables

 Frying Chopped Bacon in the Pan